 What Is Lynch Syndrome?

-Lynch syndrome is a genetic condition that makes people more likely to develop certain cancers.
-People who have it also have about a 40% to 80% chance of getting colorectal cancer by age 70.
-They’re also at risk for cancers of the uterus, ovaries, and stomach.
+Lynch syndrome is a condition that makes people more likely to get certain cancers.
+It's passed down from parents to children through problem genes.
+People who have it have about a 40% to 80% chance of getting colorectal cancer by age 70.
+They’re also at risk for cancer of the uterus, ovaries, or stomach.
 And they tend to get cancer at younger ages than other people, often in their 30s and 40s.

 Lynch syndrome is sometimes called hereditary non-polyposis colorectal cancer (HNPCC).
-Other forms of the condition are Muir-Torre and Turcot syndromes, both of which put a person at higher risk of other cancers, and in the case of Muir-Torre, skin lesions.
+Other forms of the condition are Muir-Torre syndrome and Turcot syndrome, both of which raise your risk of other cancers and, in the case of Muir-Torre, skin lesions.

 What Causes It?

-It comes from changes in genes that can be passed down in families.
-If one of your parents has it, you have a 50% chance of getting it too.
+If one of your parents has it, you have a 50% chance of getting it, too.

 How Is It Diagnosed?